idvorkin/idvorkin.github.io/_posts/2017-11-16-understandingtechcompensation.md

 **Independent Comp** This is the Microsoft model, it's very simple.
 You should be paid a 100$, you currently get a salary of  50$, therefore you'll get an extra 50\$.
 This is completely independent of previous years.

 **Total Comp** At Amazon, they do payout based on expected total comp.
-This means to compute this years bonus, you need to know how much you're making as a result of previous years stock (often unvested).
+This means to compute this years bonus, you need to know how much you're making as a result of previous years stock (often un vested).
 In the simple case, imagine you have no compensation from previous years stock contribution (doesn't happen in practice).
 In that case, Amazon will be identical to Microsoft and pay you 50\$.

 However, imagine due to stock appreciation, you're already making 150\$ this year in total comp.
 Amazon will give you zero extra dollars for this year as you're already paid beyond the current compensation.
 They will pay into future years (I know it's complicated).

 A question that comes up in a total comp model, is will Amazon make you whole.
 E.g. if due to stock depreciation you've lost 30$, so you current compensation is 20$, will amazon give you 50$ or 80$?
 I don't know.
 Luckily for Amazon this has never happened.

-### Negotiating

-As of 2019, I've never seen an offer redacted due to negotiation (OK, with one very unlikely exception which has happened to me).
-This is true at the big tech companies, and the middle sized tech companies, not sure about small tech companies.
-The best way to negotiate is to have competing offers.

 ### Assumptions